5 Ways to Set Life Goals After Breast Cancer

 Most of us have bucket list items we’re hoping to cross off our lists one day: travel the world, run a marathon, learn to speak French.
-But a cancer diagnosis can turn your goals and dreams upside down.
+A cancer diagnosis can turn your goals and dreams upside down.

 Your pre-cancer life goals may no longer match up with what you want to accomplish post-cancer.
-Some of these changes you may choose, others may be driven by necessity, depending on your physical condition.
-“I went from competing in triathlons to not being able to walk up a flight of stairs,” says Elissa T. Bantug, breast cancer survivor and program manager of the Breast Cancer Survivorship Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
-Perhaps more important: While her friends were pursuing more lucrative jobs, her outlook changed, which led her toward a different post-treatment career—one that helped her prioritize caring for her children.
+Some of these changes you may choose; others may be driven by necessity, depending on your physical condition.
+“I went from competing in triathlons to not being able to walk up a flight of stairs,” says breast cancer survivor Elissa T. Bantug, program manager of the Breast Cancer Survivorship Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
+Bantug's cancer experience also steered her toward a new career—one that helped her prioritize caring for her children.

 Setting new goals could help you determine how you want to live the rest of your life, says Corinne Leach, PhD, MPH, MS, director of cancer and aging research for the American Cancer Society’s Behavioral Research Center.
 It may also help you assess where you are mentally and physically, and what it might take to reach your new objectives.
 “Let’s say there’s a hike you’ve always wanted to take,” she says.
 “You may need to build up strength to make it up that trail and back, but by setting that goal and the smaller goals that help get you there, you may be more likely to achieve what you want.”

-Managing expectations is a huge part of setting realistic goals, says Kathleen Cairns, PsyD, a licensed clinical psychologist and coauthor of The Bald & The Beautiful: Surviving Breast Cancer.
-Asking yourself how you’ll accomplish each goal forces you to consider the specifics.
-If you want to visit three national parks, for example, how will you do it?
-Which ones will you visit?
-When will you go?
-Which hotels will you book?
-Detailed questions and answers may help fuel a plan, Cairns notes.
+Managing expectations is a big part of setting realistic goals, says Kathleen Cairns, PsyD, a licensed clinical psychologist and coauthor of The Bald & The Beautiful: Surviving Breast Cancer.
+Asking yourself how you’ll accomplish each goal nudges you to come up with specifics.
+If you want to hike three national parks, for example, how will you travel?
+Which parks will you visit?
+Detailed questions and answers can help an action plan take shape, Dr. Cairns says.